Blairssen24/consumer-complaints-analysis/README.md

 - Key KPIs for dispute and resolution performance

 ![Dashboard](images/Final_dashboard.png)

+## 🧭 Conclusion

+The Consumer Complaints Analysis project provided deep insights into how financial companies respond to customer grievances submitted to the **Consumer Financial Protection Bureau (CFPB)**.

+By leveraging **Python for data processing** and **Tableau for visualization**, the analysis revealed key trends in consumer behavior, company performance, and issue categories — particularly around **timely response rates**, **disputed cases**, and **submission channels**.

+The findings emphasize the need for companies to improve their **response efficiency** and **consumer dispute handling**, especially in high-complaint states and product categories.

+This project demonstrates the power of data analytics in driving transparency and accountability in the financial sector — empowering both regulators and businesses to make data-driven decisions that enhance consumer trust and experience.

 ## 🔗 Project Links
 Explore the interactive dashboard on Tableau Public: